Description and complexity of Non-markovian open quantum dynamics: Overview of results

-with $n_1 + n_2 \dots n_m \leq P$ can be computed in $\textnormal{poly}(m, P)$ time on a classical or quantum computer. \end{enumerate} \end{assumption} Assumption \ref{assump:initial_state}(a) demands that both high particle number or high frequency amplitude of the initial wavefunction vanishes superpolynomially.
+\end{assumption} Assumption \ref{assump:initial_state} demands that both high particle number or high frequency amplitude of the initial wavefunction vanishes superpolynomially.
 This assumption is reminiscent of assumption on particle number and energies of initial states made in studying the simulatability of quantum field theories \cite{jordan2012quantum, jordan2018bqp}.
 A number of commonly used initial environment states (such as thermal states) in physically relevant open systems have exponentially vanishing high energy amplitudes, and satisfy this assumption.
-Assumption \ref{assump:initial_state}(b) formalizes the expectation that the it should be efficient to represent a reasonable initial state computationally.